safaebm/1---Mandatory-Excercise/Readme.md

 ```

-- we creat a funsion that calculates the radius based on the function above
+- we creat a function that calculates the radius based on the function above

 ```bash
   const calculateRadiusBasedOnAffectedCases = (